 2) It creates ways to test the performance of various materials.
-For example, you might want to use metal originally -- until you test its prototype and realize that, say, plastic performs better with less costs in your particular application.
+For example, you might want to use metal originally -- until you test its prototype and realize that, say, plastic performs better with fewer costs in your particular application.
 The prototype phase will help you determine the best material.

-3) It will help you and your team to demonstrate your product more effectively, including your attorney, packaging or marketing experts, engineers and potential business partners.
+3) It will help you and your team to demonstrate your product more effectively, including your attorney, packaging or marketing experts, engineers, and potential business partners.

 4) It encourages people to take you more seriously.
 When you meet any professional with a prototype in your hand -- from your own lawyer to a potential licensing company -- you set yourself apart from dozens of people with vague ideas.
 Instead, you'll be seen as a goal-oriented professional, not just an inventor simply with a potential idea.

-Most of prototypes can be made from household materials, but there are plenty of prototype makers, such as machine shops, 3D printing companies and other rapid manufacturing factories, that serve you custom prototypes and can do fast prototyping in a short time.
+Most prototypes can be made from household materials, but there are plenty of prototype makers, such as machine shops, 3D printing companies, and other rapid manufacturing factories, that serve you custom prototypes and can do fast prototyping in a short time.
 As follow, this article will talk about how to make a prototype of an idea and how to build a prototype.

 Three Steps to Create a Product Prototype

 Step One： Create an idea of product design and draw a sketch of it